zopefoundation/grokcore.startup/src/grokcore/startup/README.txt

   and provides an user interfaces for debugging in the webbrowser.

-  As a result also the IUnauthorized execption would not be handled by zope the authentication mechanisms of zope are not triggered.
+  As a result also the IUnauthorized execption would not be handled by zope and the authentication mechanisms of zope are not triggered.
 As a result, when debugging one cannot login.

-  The ``debug_application_factory`` function accepts the "exempt-execptions" configuration option.
+  The ``debug_application_factory`` function accepts the "exempt-exceptions" configuration option.
 The value for this option should be a comma seperated list of dotted names for each of the execptions that should *still* be handled by zope and not re-raised to be catched by the middleware.